 Location: This meeting will be conducted on-line, via Zoom.
 Registration will be required.
 Click here to register for this meeting.

-Dennis Wong, a member of the SVOG Board of Directors, is a full-time trader and retired Fortune 500 executive.
-He earned a BSEE from UC Berkeley and an MBA from Santa Clara University.
+Dennis Wong is a full-time trader and retired Fortune 500 executive.
+He has a BSEE from UC Berkeley and an MBA from Santa Clara.
 His background has been in systems design, product management, marketing, and business & corporate strategy.
 He started trading equities in 2002 and options in 2005.
-Dennis is a technical trader and is experienced with both directional and theta decay trading.
+His favorite strategy was the butterfly but has since moved to trading directionally during the long bull market and short term bear markets.
+Dennis is a high volume, technical momentum trader and is experienced with both directional and theta decay trading.

 Jim Norton's background is that of electrical engineering and business management.
 Primary trading interests are equities, options, and futures.
 Trading stocks since the 80s, serious options since 2002 and still learning.

 Jim notes that, "It is easy to learn trading strategies, the challenge is knowing your limitations while developing the patience and skill to execute effectively."